 "Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit, including those obtained through confidential review of others' research proposals and manuscripts."
-Federal Office of Science and Technology Policy definition, 1999 https://www.eps2014-wiki5.dee.isep.ipp.pt/
+Federal Office of Science and Technology Policy, 1999

-6.5.
-Environmental Ethics
+5.5 Environmental Ethics

-This is the relationship that humans have with the natural environment.
-To design the aquaponic system, many environmental aspects have to be taken in account.
+It is the relationship that humans have with the natural environmental.
+To design the aquaponic system have to be taken in account a lot of environmental ethic aspects.

-The principal objective must be that the environment is adequate for fish to be able to live and survive.
-To do that in the best way, it is necessary:
+The ethical of the fish is based on the respect for the dignity of the animals.
+Assisting in achieving the conservation and survival of the fish must be the principal objective.
+To do that in the best way it is necessary:

-- Meet the nutritional requirements of the fish species.
+Meet the nutritional requirements of the fish specie.

-- Clean water frequently.
+Clean water frequently.

-- Tank Size These animals breathe oxygen in the water, therefore, it is essential that they have all the oxygen they need.
-They will be able to receive more oxygen from larger tanks.
+These animals breathe oxygen in the water, therefore, it is essential that they have all the oxygen they need.
+For that its really important the tank size.

-- Correct PH.
+PH correct.

-- Right temperature.
+Right temperature.

-- Good light.
+Good light.

-- Decoration.
+Decoration.
 Habitat complexity plays a much larger role in shaping aggressive behaviour than most other factors.

-Environmental ethics must serve to not hinder future generations.
+Environmental ethics must serve to not commit next generations.
 We have to be responsible with natural resources that we are using.
 In our aquaponics system we want to use materials which can be recycled.

-6.6.
-Liability
+5.6 Liability